Quantum Dropout: On and Over the Hardness of Quantum Approximate Optimization Algorithm

 where the interaction between a pair of Ising spins $s_is_j$ is antiferromagnetic, and its strength depends on the number of times $i$ and $j$ appear in pairs within all clauses.
 A clause favors antiferromagnet as it imposes two opposite and only one parallel alignment.
 Therefore, a straightforward and physically intuitive solution is to anti-align the pair of spins with the most appearances in clauses, then the pair with the second most appearances, and so forth, in analogy with the greedy algorithm (Fig. \ref{fig:3sat}c) \cite{Jungnickel1999}.
 However, if such a local perspective yields globally inconsistent deductions with $\boldsymbol{s}_{gs}$, e.g., multiple pairs of spins with repeated appearances in clauses are counter-intuitively aligned, see Figs. \ref{fig:3sat}b and \ref{fig:3sat}d, the NAE3SAT problem is commonly harder.
-We emphasize that these challenging problems, despite their restrictive guidelines and thus overshadowed percentage by random problems (Fig. \ref{fig:3sat}a), determine the categorical complexity and are more meaningful from a quantum-solver perspective.
+We emphasize that despite their restrictive guidelines and thus overshadowed percentage by random problems (Fig. \ref{fig:3sat}a), these challenging problems determine the categorical complexity and are more meaningful from a quantum-solver perspective.

-Following these guidelines in Fig. \ref{fig:3sat} for simpler or harder problems, respectively, we generate NAE3SAT problems starting from $\boldsymbol{s}_{gs}$ and accumulating consistent clauses $\hat{H}_{c_i}$ until the ground state of $\hat{H}_C$ is unique (other than a global $s_i\rightarrow -s_i$ symmetry).
-To quantify each problem's difficulty, we evaluate the chance $R$ of finding $\boldsymbol{s}_{gs}$ in Monte Carlo simulated annealing (SA) \cite{SA1993}, with $R>95\%$ for most problems following Fig. \ref{fig:3sat}a, and $R<10\%$ for selected problems following Fig. \ref{fig:3sat}b \footnote{While most harder problems see a much lower $R$ than the simpler ones, we cherry-pick those hardest ones with $R<10\%$ for further analysis.} The qualitative nature of the energy landscapes of such problems, as well as the effects of quantum dropout, have been illustrated previously in Fig. \ref{fig:landscape}.
+Following these guidelines in Fig. \ref{fig:3sat} for simpler or harder problems, respectively, we generate NAE3SAT problems starting from $\boldsymbol{s}_{gs}$ and accumulating consistent clauses $\hat{H}_{i}$ until the ground state of $\hat{H}_C$ is unique (other than a global $s_r\rightarrow -s_r$ symmetry); see Appendix B for details.
+To quantify each problem's difficulty, we evaluate the chance of finding $\boldsymbol{s}_{gs}$ in Monte Carlo simulated annealing (SA) \cite{SA1993}.
+For example, we gradually lower the equilibrium temperature from 64, which is sufficiently higher than most barriers, to 0.64, which is significantly lower than elementary excitations, in $O(10^4)$ single-spin Monte Carlo steps for $N=16$ systems, and obtain a success probability $>95\%$ for most problems following Fig. \ref{fig:3sat}a and $<10\%$ for selected problems following Fig. \ref{fig:3sat}b \footnote{While most harder problems see a much lower $R$ than the simpler ones, we cherry-pick those hardest ones with $R<10\%$ for further analysis.}.
+The qualitative nature of the energy landscapes of such problems, as well as the effects of quantum dropout, have been illustrated previously in Fig. \ref{fig:landscape}.
 Next, we examine our numerical results on QAOA on these NAE3SAT problems.